comunica/Article-ISWC2023-SolidQuery/content/solid.md

 The [Solid protocol](cite:cites spec:solidprotocol) only establishes a minimal set of ground-rules to make data vaults and applications interoperable.
 Below, we list the requirements that query agents have if they want to provide query execution over one or more data vaults.

-Figure of all relevant Solid elements and query as abstraction layer?
-{:.todo}

 1. **Mapping query to a sequence of HTTP requests**:
 The query engine MUST have the ability to convert a declarative query into a sequence of one or more HTTP requests within or across data vaults.